hasura/graphql-engine/docs/graphql/manual/auth/jwt.rst

 **Rotating JWKs**:

-Some provider rotates their JWKs (like Firebase).
+Some providers rotates their JWKs (like Firebase).
 If the provider sends an ``Expires`` header with the response of JWK, then graphql-engine will refresh the JWKs automatically.
 If the provider does not send ``Expires`` header, the JWKs are not refreshed.